-During the year a trustee made unsecured interest free loans to the charity to assist with cash flow.
-These loans together with a loan outstanding at the end of the previous year were repaid after the year end.
+During the year a trustee made unsecured interest free loans to the Charity to assist with cash flow.
+These loans together with the balance of a loan outstanding at the end of the previous year were repaid after the year end.

-Trustees and their related parties made donations to the charity during the year.
+Trustees and their related parties made donations to the Charity during the year.